Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Acknowledgements

 BASS is a key project of the Telescope Access Program (TAP), which has been funded by the National Astronomical Observatories of China, the Chinese Academy of Sciences (the Strategic Priority Research Program “The Emergence of Cosmological Structures” Grant \# XDB09000000), and the Special Fund for Astronomy from the Ministry of Finance.
 The BASS is also supported by the External Cooperation Program of Chinese Academy of Sciences (Grant \# 114A11KYSB20160057), and Chinese National Natural Science Foundation (Grant \# 12120101003, \# 11433005).

-The Legacy Survey team makes use of data products from the Near-Earth Object Wide-field Infrared Survey Explorer (NEOWISE), which is a project of the Jet Propulsion Laboratory/California Institute of Technology.
+The Legacy Survey team uses data products from the Near-Earth Object Wide-field Infrared Survey Explorer (NEOWISE), which is a project of the Jet Propulsion Laboratory/California Institute of Technology.
 NEOWISE is funded by the National Aeronautics and Space Administration.

 The Legacy Surveys imaging of the DESI footprint is supported by the Director, Office of Science, Office of High Energy Physics of the U.S. Department of Energy under Contract No. DE-AC02-05CH1123, by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility under the same contract; and by the U.S. National Science Foundation, Division of Astronomical Sciences under Contract No. AST-0950945 to NOAO.